gamma-opt/oip-notes/course/part1/8-examples-MIP.md

 ## Factory planning 2

 Recall the problem {ref}`p1l5:production`.
-Now, instead of the given maintenance schedule, suppose it is up to us to find one that maximizes the profits.
+Now, instead of the given maintenance schedule, suppose it is up to us to find one that is performed while maximising profits.
+The following requirements must be observed when devising the maintenance plan:

-- Each machine except the grinders must be down for maintenance in any one of the six months.
+- Each machine, with exception of the grinders, must be down for maintenance in any one of the six months.
-- Only two of the four grinders each need to be down in any one of the six months.
+- Only two of the four grinders need to be down in any one of the six months.

 ### Solution

-Now, we need to keep track of how many machines are down for maintenance, so we make a new variable
+Now, we need to keep track of how many machines are down for maintenance.
+As such, we define a new variable

 - $d_{kj}$ - number of machines of type $k$ that are down for maintenance in month $j$,

-where $k=1,\dots,5$ is grinders, vertical drills, horizontal drills, borers and planers respectively.
+where $k=1,\dots,5$ represents (1) grinders, (2) vertical drills, (3) horizontal drills, (4) borers and (5) planers, respectively.
 Of course, $d_{kj}$ are integer variables, and each type $k$ will impose a different upper bound, based on the number of machines available in total.

 With these variables defined, we can impose the appropriate number of maintenances with the constraints

 ```{math}
 \sum^6_{j=1}d_{kj} = \begin{cases}2 &\text{ for }i=1,2, \\
 3 &\text{ for }i=3, \\